simetenn/uncertainpy/README.md

     $ python test.py --help

-`test.py` has all the above dependencies in addition to:
+`test.py` has all the dependencies if Uncertainpy in addition to:

 * `click`

+These can be installed with pip:

+    pip install uncertainpy[tests]

 ## Example of Uncertainpy in use